GuiFernandess7/reddit-images-extractor-and-ml-classifier/README.md

 Overall, this project not only showcases the integration of various tools and technologies but also highlights the potential for further exploration in image classification and data analysis.

+## ELT Process

+1. **Reddit API (Image Data Collection)**: The initial collection of image URLs is performed through the Reddit API.
+Metadata, including image URLs, is stored in an SQLite database, which includes a column named `img_url` to hold the image addresses.

+2. **Python Application (URL Extraction and Storage)**: A Python script processes the extracted URLs and stores the initial data in an SQLite database hosted on Amazon S3.
+This database serves as a central repository for the image data, allowing easy updates and labeling.

+3. **DBeaver (Data Labeling)**: In DBeaver, I review and label each image as either `M` (Male) or `F` (Female).
+For images that no longer exist, you can leave the URL as `NULL`, which prevents unnecessary downloads.
+After labeling, a Python script updates the SQLite file on S3 with the new labels.

+4. **Google Colab (Image Download)**: In Colab, the image download process begins by reading the updated SQLite database and filtering only valid URLs (non-NULL values).
+The script then downloads the images as JPG files and stores them on Google Drive, ensuring that only accessible images are considered for training and inference.

+5. **Inference in Colab (Gender Classification)**: During the inference phase, the model uses the images stored in Google Drive and associates each image with its respective label (`M` or `F`) by matching the image `id` with the database records.
+This association allows the model to classify the images based on the pre-assigned labels in the SQLite database.

+This two-step validation process — first in DBeaver and later in Colab — ensures that only relevant and accessible image URLs are processed and labeled, optimizing the dataset and model performance.

 ## Tools